matrix-org/matrix-ircd/README.md

 ## Building

-Matrix IRCd currently requires using a nightly compiler of rust<sup>1</sup>.
+Matrix IRCd requires Rust v1.31.0 or later.
 Building and installing uses the standard `cargo` commands.

 To run a plain debug version: